aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/imathsubscriptelement/_index.md

 ---
 title: IMathSubscriptElement
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Specifies the subscript object which consists of a base and a reduced-size subscript placed below and to the right.
+description:  Specifies the subscript object which consists of a base and a reduced-size subscript placed below and to the right.
 type: docs
 weight: 915